-Veal & Turnip Stew
+Veal and Turnip Stew

 2 pounds boneless veal shoulder or rump, cut into 1-1/2 inch cubes, trim excess fat